peymannaderi10/Aws-Application/README.md

 5. Set your region (line 29)

 OPTIONAL:
-{6.
-Head to SpringbootAwsSqsExeApplication.java located in "/src/main/java/com.peymanapp.springbootawssqsexe/"
+6. Head to SpringbootAwsSqsExeApplication.java located in "/src/main/java/com.peymanapp.springbootawssqsexe/"
-7. Uncomment the SQS listener in order to load messages to the console, make sure to enter queue name within parameters.}
+7. Uncomment the SQS listener in order to load messages to the console, make sure to enter queue name within parameters.

 CONTINUE:
 8. Run the SpringbootAwsSqsExeApplication.java file